learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/QA_testing.md

 - Manual QA Tester: Manual QA testers are responsible for manually executing test cases, and play a crucial role in the initial stages of testing.
 - Automation QA Engineer: Automation QA engineers create and maintain automated tests.
 With these automated tools to perform repetitive tasks, they can easily ensure the reliability of software across multiple iterations.
 - Performance Testing Engineer: Performance testing engineers need to evaluate the efficiency of software in different conditions.
-- Security Testing Engineer: Security testing engineers focus on identifying possible security breaches and ensuring that the software is resistant to unauthorized access and protects sensitive data.
 - Web QA Engineer: Web QA engineers focus on testing web applications and websites.
 They make sure that the application works well across different web browsers (cross-browser compatibility), different devices (cross-device compatibility), and different window sizes (responsiveness).
 - Accessibility Testing Engineer: Accessibility testing engineers ensure that software applications can be accessed by people with different kinds of disabilities.
-- Regulatory Compliance QA Engineer: In industries with strict regulatory requirements, such as healthcare or finance, they ensure that the software meets the standards and regulations.
 - Continuous Integration/Continuous Deployment QA Engineer (CI/CD QA Engineers): CI/CD QA engineers focus on integrating quality assurance processes into automated build and deployment pipelines so that the tests can be conducted rapidly.
-- Data Quality Assurance Engineer: Data QA engineers ensure the accuracy, integrity, and security of the data used in the software.

 As we can see from above, QA engineers are more than simply writing automated test cases and doing manual tests one after another.
 Sometimes they require more knowledge than simply knowing how to code, like the accessibility testing engineers.
 They are also an important part of delivering a reliable and high-quality product.